What Full Sabbaticals are available?

 The Sabbatical scheme funds a continuous period of release from normal duties for staff to advance the Scholarship of Teaching and Learning leading to the development of individual members of staff, and to the production of outputs and outcomes that will positively impact on learning and teaching at NTU and across the sector.

-Colleagues can apply for salary buy-out for up to six months, to take place within the academic year 2021/22.
+Colleagues can apply for salary buy-out for up to six months FTE.
 Colleagues may use funding to pay for the involvement of one or more students.

-Colleagues can apply for salary buy-out for up to six months shared between two colleagues, to take place within the academic year 2021/22.
+Colleagues can apply for salary buy-out for up to six months shared between two colleagues.
 Colleagues may use funding to pay for the involvement of one or more students.

 Inspired by NASA, ‘Tiger Team’ refers to a high-functioning team of three or more specialists who come together to complete a specific project.
 TILT tiger team sabbaticals enable unique and innovative collaborations between academic and/or Professional Service staff.